 Children can also have a VFSS.
 You may need to hold your child in your lap.
 You and your child will put on vests or covers made of lead to protect you from x-rays.
-You may feed your baby from a bottle if that is how he eats.
+You may feed your baby from a bottle if that is how they eat.
 Barium is not dangerous for babies or young children.
 You may see it in the baby’s diaper for a few days after the study.

 You should not have this test done if you think you may be pregnant.
 It is not safe to have x-rays while pregnant.

 Your SLP and doctor will talk about what they saw during the study.
 The SLP may show you the video of the test so you can see what happens yourself.
 Your SLP will use the test results to decide what treatment will help your swallowing.
 You and the SLP will discuss what foods and liquids are safest, and how to eat them.
 You may start swallowing therapy soon after the study.

 See ASHA information for professionals about the VFSS on the Practice Portal’s Adult Dysphagia page.

 This list does not include every website on this topic.
 ASHA does not endorse the information on these sites.